To discuss the unique aspects of starting a postdoc in a pandemic, we’re collaborating with Dr Ben Purvis, from the University of Sheffield.

 Finally, be kind to yourself.
 Whilst we’ve had to quickly adapt to this new normal, the situation is far from ideal, everyone is struggling, and productivity issues are inevitable.

-Many thanks for Dr Ben Purvis (@benpurvis42) for sharing his experience and tips on starting a postdoc in a pandemic.
+Many thanks to Dr Ben Purvis (@benpurvis42) for sharing his experience and tips on starting a postdoc during a pandemic.
 Please comment below with your tips.

 If you enjoyed this post, you may enjoy reading how to deliver a successful virtual workshop via Zoom or Kate’s communication tips for engaging patients with research online.